awsdocs/aws-site-to-site-vpn-user-guide/doc_source/endpoint-replacements.md

 Your Site\-to\-Site VPN connection consists of two VPN tunnels for redundancy\.
 Sometimes, one or both of the VPN tunnel endpoints is replaced when AWS performs tunnel updates, or when you modify your VPN connection\.
 During a tunnel endpoint replacement, connectivity over the tunnel might be interrupted while the new tunnel endpoint is provisioned\.

-If your tunnel endpoint has been replaced, AWS sends a notification through a AWS Personal Health Dashboard event\.
+If your tunnel endpoint has been replaced, AWS sends a notification through a AWS Health Dashboard event\.
 For more information, see [Monitoring VPN connections using AWS Health events](monitoring-vpn-health-events.md)\.

 ## Endpoint replacements during VPN tunnel updates<a name="endpoint-replacements-for-aws-updates"></a>